 Address: Cashiers, NC 28717

-Located close to the town of Highlands, Dry Falls is another breathtaking, beautiful waterfall in North Carolina.
-It's one of the easiest of the state's waterfalls to access and provides fantastic views along the way.
+Located close to the town of Highlands, Dry Falls is another one of the breathtaking, beautiful waterfalls in North Carolina.
+The waterfall is quite easy to access and provides fantastic views along the way.
 Ever wanted to see the backside of a waterfall?
 The walkway allows visitors to walk behind the curtain of cascading falls!